 Maybe you are an OEM, with all the space and tools that you need.
-You have enough work to keep four or five people busy for a while.
+And you have enough work to keep four or five people busy for a while.
 Then a big order comes in and you suddenly need 10 people.
-If you can't respond instantly, you stand to lose your customer's trust, which means losing their next order.
-Even a small disruption can create a big headache for a customer, potentially affecting your reputation.
+If you can't respond instantly, you stand to lose your customer's trust, which means losing the customer's next order.
+Even a small disruption can create a big headache for a customer, potentially affecting your reputation with them.

 A more efficient approach is to turn the job over to a company with the skills, tools, and space to do this specific part of the job right.
-One that can take action with only one purchase order and remove risk from your list of concerns.
+One that can take action with only one purchase order and remove headaches and risk from your list of concerns.
 Then, you don't need to stock parts, clear out workspace, rent expensive tools, or pull people away from their regular jobs.
-This allows you to allocate your resources for efficiency and profitability of your business.
+This allows you to allocate your resources where they can be better used for the efficiency and profitability of your business.
 You can focus on the big picture.

 "Managers will often consider the giant risk, but ignore the smaller risks that create friction in the supply chain," said M. Eric Johnson, director of the Center for Digital Strategies at Dartmouth College.
-Writing for the California Management Review, Johnson noted that a single-minded pursuit of low overt costs can blind a company to other risks.2
+Writing for the California Management Review, Johnson noted that a single-minded pursuit of low overt costs can blind a company to other risks that approach can create?